Circuitscape/Circuitscape.py/docs/4.0/circuitscape_4_0.md

 ###Number of parallel processors to use

-On Mac OS X and Linux systems, Circuitscape can run iterations in parallel for pairwise, one-to-all, and all-to one modes.
+On Mac OS X and Linux systems, Circuitscape can run iterations in parallel for pairwise mode when focal points, not focal regions, are used.
 Choose how many processors you would like to devote to Circuitscape runs.

 ## Advanced mode options